 That’s me on the left, trying to look professional.
-I’m a novelist, science journalist, and speaker.
-As a magazine writer, I’ve covered artificial intelligence, robots, physics and biology.
+I’m a novelist, science writer, and school visitor.
+As a magazine writer, I’ve covered artificial intelligence, robots, physics and emoji.
 I’ve overcome a tendency to faint and watched brain surgery up close, sat behind the wheel of a flying car, hiked and surfed in Ireland.

 But I really fell into writing to make stuff up.
 When I was little I’d write about dinosaurs with flatulence problems and sharks attacking alien ships.
 As I grew older, and expanded my library beyond adventure books to include young-people-sitting-and-thinking books, my stories became a little less exciting.
 That carried over into my first novel, The Wages of Genius, which is all about a single day in the life of an office worker.
 It’s kind of funny, though, since he thinks he’s the reincarnation of Albert Einstein.
 I won’t give away the ending.

-A few of the many science and technology pieces I’ve written over the years worked their way into my 2009 book, The Truth About Santa: Wormholes, Robots, and What Really Happens on Christmas Eve (Bloomsbury).
+A few of my science stories found their way into my 2009 book, The Truth About Santa: Wormholes, Robots, and What Really Happens on Christmas Eve (Bloomsbury).
 On the surface it’s about how Santa completes such seemingly impossible tasks.
 But the real heart of the book is the power of science and technology.
-The School Library Journal called it “delightfully whimsical” and the USA Today picked it as one of its top five holiday books for geeks.
+School Library Journal called it “delightfully whimsical” and the USA Today picked it as one of its top five holiday books for geeks.

 Then there’s the series of science-themed adventure and mystery novels, Jack and the Geniuses, written with Bill Nye the Science Guy.
 The first one was a New York Times bestseller and the next two are equally awesome.
 Or that’s what Bill says, anyway.